lorencarvalho/pizza/README.md

 stick blend for a smoother sauce, otherwise leave it chunky (up to you)

+if you get heartburn easily, or experience a stomachache after eating your pies, try adding 1/4 tsp of baking soda to your sauce

 store in a jar in the fridge overnight, you _can_ use it immediately, but it's much better the next day

 ## cheese